Braves vs. Twins Player Props Betting Odds

 Olson Stats

-- Olson takes a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .286 with a double, five home runs, three walks and nine RBI.
+- Olson takes a four-game streak with at least one hit into this one.
+In his last five games he is hitting .286 with a double, four home runs, three walks and eight RBI.

 Olson Recent Games